William Clito: Claimant to the English Crown

 William's first refuge was with King Henry's great enemy, Robert de Bellême, who had extensive estates south of the duchy.
 On Robert's capture in 1112, William and Helias fled to the court of the young Count Baldwin VII of Flanders, William's cousin.
-In 1118 a powerful coalition of Norman counts and barons was sufficiently disenchanted with King Henry to ally with Count Baldwin and rebel.
-They took up William Clito's cause and commenced a dangerous rebellion.
+Baldwin formed an alliance with Louis VI of France and Fulk of Anjou, and fighting began in earnest by 1118.